PSMRI/Inventory-API/README.md

 1. Clone the repository to your local machine.
 2. Install the dependencies `mvn clean install`

-## Setting Up Commit Hooks

-This project uses Git hooks to enforce consistent code quality and commit message standards.
-Even though this is a Java project, the hooks are powered by Node.js.
-Follow these steps to set up the hooks locally:

-### Prerequisites

-- Node.js (v14 or later)
-- npm (comes with Node.js)

 ### Creating a build configuration and running the application

 1. You can copy `common_example.properties` to `common_local.properties` and edit the file accordingly.
 The file is under `src/main/environment` folder.